-Limiting the environmental impact of developments by building responsibly and creating thriving and desirable places to live are key parts of the Group’s strategy, and through the use of its design principles, the Company has ensured that social, environmental and economic aspects are incorporated into the communities delivered.
-Valuing people is also a key component of the Group’s strategy and this is executed by valuing and developing people and partners and inspiring the next generation to build.
+Limiting the environmental impact of developments by building responsibly and creating thriving and desirable places to live are key components of the Group’s strategy, and through the use of its design principles, the Company has ensured that social, environmental and economic aspects are incorporated into the communities delivered.
+Valuing People is also a key component of the Group’s strategy and this is executed by valuing and developing people and partners and inspiring the next generation to build.

 The Board considers ESG matters as part of its regular risk assessment and the following sections seek to provide a deeper understanding of the work undertaken by the Company in relation to ESG matters.